kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 ## cAdvisor-less, CRI-full Container And Pod Stats

-This encompasses two related pieces of work (summary API and /metrics/cadvisor), and will require changes in three different components (CRI implementation, Kubelet, cAdvisor).
+This encompasses two related pieces of work (changes to the kubelet's `/metrics/cadvisor` endpoint, and improvements to the replacement _summary_ API).

 There are two main APIs that consumers use to gather stats about running containers and pods: summary API and /metrics/cadvisor.
 The Kubelet is responsible for implementing the summary API, and cadvisor is responsible for fulfilling /metrics/cadvisor.